vlrsmlkv/Authorization-form/README.md

 Good news is it's not that shitty as I thought it would be :sweat_smile:

 ## About :memo:
-The authorization form has 2 awesome unput fields with cool animation!
+The authorization form has 2 awesome input fields with cool animation!
 One is for login, another - for password (impressive, isn't it?).
 Moreover, you can click on "Submit" button and see values from input fields displayed on the web console.

-My next step is to get understanding of REST API.
+My next step is to get understanding of REST API so I can submit my form and authorization data to the server.

 ## Stack :woman_technologist:
 - JavaScript